Dispatch API (Route Optimization)

 Optima mode, Time Window & TimeWindowDepot#

-For best result use DispatchMode Optima.
+For best results, use DispatchMode Optima.

 • CanArriveEarly